Eames Era Atomic Art w/ Gold Computer Chip & Integrated Circuits

 Item #505

-This set of items (both items #505 & 502 below) came from the estate of a Delco Electronics electrical engineer.
+This set of items (items #505 & 502 below) came from the estate of a Delco Electronics electrical engineer.
 These were promotional gifts from Hermetite Corp.
 (Avon, Massachusetts) to visiting engineers from Kokomo, Indiana based Delco Electronics in the 1960's.

-Hermetite Corp., a subsidiary of HCC Industries, was a high tech engineering & development company in the 1960s' through 1980's and was largely responsible for the development of the airtight "Hermetic Seal" for electrical/electronic component packaging technology.
+Hermetite Corp., a subsidiary of HCC Industries, was a high tech engineering & development company in the 1960s' through 1980's and was largely responsible for the development of the airtight "Hermetic Seal" for electrical & electronic discrete component packaging technology.

-Beautiful clear Lucite Arrow brand flint lighter with embedded transistor electronic components.
-Was probably given out to Hermetite's key business customers and employees as a Christmas gift.
+Beautiful clear Lucite Arrow brand flint lighter with embedded Zener Diodes & Integrated Circuit Packages.
+This item was given out to Hermetite's key business customers and employees as a Christmas gift.

-Hermetite Corp., a subsidiary of HCC Industries, was a high tech engineering & development company in the 1960s' through 1980's and was largely responsible for the development of the airtight "Hermetic Seal" for electrical/electronic component packaging technology.
+Hermetite Corp., a subsidiary of HCC Industries, was a high tech engineering & development company in the 1960s' through 1980's and was largely responsible for the development of the airtight "Hermetic Seal" for electrical & electronic discrete component packaging technology.

-Beautiful clear Lucite Arrow brand flint lighter with embedded transistor electronic components.
-Was probably given out to Hermetite's key business customers and employees as a Christmas gift.
+Beautiful clear Lucite Arrow brand flint lighter with embedded Zener Diodes & Integrated Circuit Packages.
+This item was given out to Hermetite's key business customers and employees as a Christmas gift.

 Hermetite Corporation Plant in Avon, Massachusetts Ashtray (1960s)